Despite the name, ringworm has nothing to do with worms. It is instead a fungal skin disease.

 Ringworm or Mange?

-Ringworm symptoms can easily be mistaken as other skin problems such as demodectic mange.
+It is easy to mistake ringworm symptoms as other skin problems such as demodectic mange.
 That’s why a proper diagnosis is essential.

 One method is the use of an ultraviolet light (called a Wood’s light).

 A few species of the ringworm fungus (e.g. Microsporum canis) will glow a fluorescent color when exposed to the light.
-Since not all species can be detected by the light, this method is not accurate and the light should be used only as a screening tool.
+Since not all species can be detected by the light, this method is not accurate.
+It is only a screening tool.

 The most reliable method is by fungal culture.

-Hairs, scales and crust from the affected skin areas are collected and placed on a special medium to grow out any fungus that is present, and the ringworm fungus can be identified this way.
+To do the culture, the vet collects hairs, scales and crust from the affected skin areas and places them on a special medium to grow.
+He can then check for the presence of the ringworm fungus.
 It takes about 2 weeks for results to become available.

 Mild cases of ringworm usually heal by themselves in three to four months.

-To speed up recovery in dogs with only one or two isolated lesions, a topical anti-fungal medication such as a 2% miconazole cream, or 1% chlorhexidine ointment will be prescribed.
+To speed up recovery in dogs with only one or two isolated lesions, the vet will usually prescribe a topical anti-fungal medication such as a 2% miconazole cream, or 1% chlorhexidine ointment.

-For dogs with long hair, the hair around the affected areas may need to be clipped off for easy penetration of the medication.
+If the infected dog has long hair, the vet will have to clip off the hair around the affected areas for easy penetration of the medication.

 When several areas are involved, in addition to topical antifungal medication, an antifungal shampoo containing miconazole will also be recommended.

 In even more difficult cases, oral anti-fungal medications (e.g. griseofulvin, ketoconazole, itraconazole) may be prescribed.
-However, these medications all have possible serious side effects and should only be used under close veterinary supervision.
+Unfortunately, these medications all have possible serious side effects and should only be used under close veterinary supervision.

 Griseofulvin should not be given to dogs who are pregnant.